What's bothering us.

 The costs to the industry

-For example, they are embedding illegal drugs into the legal movements of people and goods across borders.
+For example, criminals are embedding illegal drugs into the legal movements of people and goods across borders.
 More drugs are now being transported using the same infrastructure and routes as legitimate trade.

 At a macro level, corruption in the maritime sector constitutes a non-tariff trade barrier that is driving up trade costs and impeding economic and social development.